Retire in Ukraine

 When we asked people living in Ukraine what life is like and how people spend their time, they said:

 "Four universities and a host of job training schools, so many young.
 They have no cultural problem with promiscuity, and most children do not have fathers present.
 This usually results in criminal delinquency elsewhere.
 Mogliv is the second highest crime city in UE behind Odessa.
 Much smuggling from Moldova across the river.
 We have a dance club here, it is called Step.
 Three people knocked off by Russian Mafia last week.
-Best to be home after dark," explained one retiree living in Mogliv-Podilskyi.
+Best to be home after dark," said one retiree in living in Mogliv-Podilskyi, Ukraine.

 What do I need to know before retiring in Ukraine?